saltconf/salt35/presenter/index.md

 SALT35 is primarily an in-person conference; however if a presenter is unable to attend due to visa, health, or any other restrictions, we can accommodate pre-recorded talks.
 If you already know that you wish to submit a pre-recorded talk please let us know by May 5th as that will greatly help in our planning.
 However, we also understand that there may last minute travel issues, in which case we would be happy to work with you to set up a suitable remote presentation format.
 All accepted works will be included in the proceedings even if presenters are unable to attend.

 ASL interpretation will be available for all presentations.
 The interpreting team greatly relies on timely access to presentation materials in order to prepare for the event.
-So please ensure that your materials are as updated as possible on the OSF site by the deadlines to allow our interpreting team to provide the best access all attendees.
+So please ensure that your materials are as updated as possible on the OSF site by the deadlines to allow our interpreting team to provide the best access to all attendees.

 Please let us know if you have any questions: <span style="font-family: monospace">[salt35.harvard@gmail.com](mailto:salt35.harvard@gmail.com)</span>.